ekstroem/MESS/README.md

 # Package overview

-The package contains a collection of various functions that have repeatedly.
-Several of them are shortcuts to combinations of standard R function that I keep using (and forgetting) repeatedly.

 The list below is far from complete.

 ## Statistical functions

-* cmd - Correlation matrix distnce
+* `cmd` - Correlation matrix distance.
+A measure of the similarity of two matrices of equal dimensions.
 * drop1.geeglm -
 * gkgamma - compute Goodman-Kruskal's gamma statistic for a two-dimensional table of ordered categories